TabasKo0/DermaDetect/README.md

 - Further optimize for recall on critical classes (melanoma).
 - Deploy with model quantization or ONNX for production.
 - Expand to other skin conditions and add feedback loops.
+- Efficiency is the final step: Quantization and optimization unlock real-world use.

 # DermaDetect Web App Setup & Running Instructions